All Episodes

 What's going on?

-Sir, I'm calling to uh there's a little bit of bright spot in this coronavirus.
+Sir, I'm calling to, there's a little bit of bright spot in this coronavirus.

-And I think that the more they talk it down, the more it's just gonna highlight uh those policies that are actually uh continuing to make America great.
+And I think that the more they talk it down, the more it's just going to highlight those policies that are actually continuing to make America great.

-The sick part of this is this it's sort of like with Russia Russia and all the reporting there, Ukraine-Ukraine and SLS all and stormy stormy and you know, whatever it happens to be.
+The sick part of this is, it's sort of like with Russia, Russia, and all the reporting there, Ukraine, Ukraine, and SHOL-SOL and Stormy-Stormy and whatever it happens to be.

 If you look at all the, it's all the same people with all the same madness.

-And I will tell you that if we listen to these people, we're gonna be disappointed.
+And I will tell you that if we listen to these people, we're going to be disappointed.

 And if you want to say nuance, say he could have done this, could have done that, then you could have also given praise for the travel ban, but they won't do that.

-They bounce back earlier today, and I think we're gonna be ultimately in the end.
+And I think we're going to be ultimately in the end.

 This will be resolved like everything else.